-The Roseville City School District (RCSD) is pleased to offer students a mobile device for educational use at school and at home.
-As with any borrowed school property (library book, music or sports equipment), a mobile device checked out to the student is the responsibility of the legal parent/guardians and the student to ensure the safety and security of the device at home.
-Our goal is to provide a learning environment that is authentic, engaging and innovative.
-This program is reserved for students who have limited to no access to devices at home.
-Please carefully review the Responsible Use and Care Guidelines listed below.
+The Roseville City School District (RCSD) is pleased to offer students a mobile device for educational use both at school and at home.
+Just like any other borrowed school property, such as library books or sports equipment, the responsibility for the safety and security of the device lies with the legal parent/guardians and the student.
+Our aim is to create an authentic, engaging, and innovative learning environment.
+Please carefully review the Responsible Use and Care Guidelines provided below.